danielserranoh/blog_scraper/README.md

 # Python Blog Scraper and Analyzer

 ## Project Description
 This Python project is an advanced ETL (Extract, Transform, Load) pipeline designed to scrape blog posts from multiple competitor websites.
-It gathers key information such as the title, URL, publication date, and content, then enriches this data using the Gemini API to generate concise summaries, SEO keywords, and to classify the content's `funnel_stage`.
+It gathers key information such as the title, URL, publication date, and content, then enriches this data using the Gemini API to generate comprehensive strategic analysis including summaries, SEO keywords, funnel stage classification, and **advanced content intelligence** featuring content angles, competitive differentiation analysis, freshness scoring, and detailed content structure metrics.

 The project is built on a **mature manager-based architecture** with **dependency injection**, **intelligent content preprocessing**, and **comprehensive error handling**.
 It features a robust **dual API strategy** that intelligently switches between high-performance "live" mode and cost-effective "batch" mode for data enrichment.

 **Key architectural features include:**
 * **Dependency Injection Container**: Centralized management of all system dependencies
+* **Advanced Content Analysis**: Automatic content metrics calculation including word count, reading time, structure analysis, and complexity scoring
-* **Intelligent Content Preprocessing**: Automatic content cleaning, chunking, and optimization for API consumption
+* **Intelligent Content Preprocessing**: Automatic content cleaning, chunking, and optimization for API consumption with configurable parameters
+* **Strategic Intelligence Generation**: Comprehensive competitive analysis with content angle classification, freshness scoring, and differentiation analysis
 * **Centralized Configuration**: All site-specific logic and application settings are defined in a single location
 * **Single API Gateway**: All interactions with the Gemini API are funneled through a dedicated, robust connector
 * **LLM-Ready Error Handling**: Structured exception system designed for future LLM orchestrator integration